BDD2Seq: Enabling Scalable Reversible-Circuit Synthesis via Graph-to-Sequence Learning

 \subsubsection{Detailed Evaluation on Benchmark Circuits.}

 \textbf{\Cref{tab:all-results-qc}} and \textbf{\Cref{tab:all-results-time}} contrast \texttt{BDD2Seq} with mainstream heuristics over \mbox{22} benchmarks spanning from 4 to 173 primary inputs, reflecting the complexity of the search space.
-Across the board, \texttt{BDD2Seq} delivers the lowest Quantum Cost, with the advantage widening on large designs such as \texttt{c880}, \texttt{dalu}, and \texttt{rot}.
-In addition, runtime grows far more slowly than that of heuristic re‐ordering, making our approach both cheaper and faster as circuit complexity rises.
+On most of these benchmarks, \texttt{BDD2Seq} delivers the lowest or tied-lowest Quantum Cost.
+In addition, runtime grows far more slowly than that of heuristic re-ordering, making our approach both cheaper and faster as circuit complexity rises.

-Between the two operating modes, \textbf{Balance} (beam width $20$) secures the best Quantum Cost on \mbox{19/22} circuits while incurring only a modest runtime increase over the ultra‐fast \textbf{Efficiency} mode.
-In addition, although GA and Linear heuristics are reported to be two of the strongest variable–ordering techniques~\cite{bdd_hefei_group}, \texttt{BDD2Seq} surpasses both, delivering lower Quantum Cost and shorter synthesis time.
+Between the two operating modes, \textbf{Balance} (beam width $20$) secures the best or tied-best Quantum Cost on \mbox{17/22} circuits while incurring only a modest runtime increase over the ultra-fast \textbf{Efficiency} mode.
+In addition, although GA and Linear heuristics are reported to be two of the strongest variable-ordering techniques~\cite{bdd_hefei_group}, \texttt{BDD2Seq} surpasses both, delivering lower Quantum Cost and shorter synthesis time.